 The SECURE Act and Effective Tax Planning

-Posted Feb 10, 2020
+Posted February 10, 2020

 An important multi-generational tax planning strategy to deal with this SECURE Act challenge is to start considering doing Roth IRA conversions more aggressively.2With the RMD age pushed back to age 72, investors now have more time to convert their traditional IRA to a ROTH IRA.
 The benefit of doing ROTH conversions will be that the investor/retiree has the ability to fill up lower income tax brackets and take advantage of historically lower tax brackets.
-They also have the ability to control their taxable situation because they can take as much or as little as they want in distributions prior to their RMD age.
-Their children may get stuck paying excessively high taxes during that 10 year period which would hurt the overall goal of legacy planning.
+They also have the ability to control their taxable situation because they can take as much or as little as they want in distributions before their RMD age.
+Their children may get stuck paying excessively high taxes during that 10 year period, which would hurt legacy planning’s overall goal.
 I spoke about this issue in this article from InvestmentNews about the SECURE Act.
 There are several other planning strategies, but ROTH conversions will likely be the most common and valuable method.